-Under the direction of Perrin White, M.D., Division Chief, the Division has 15 faculty members and four fellows, all with varied interests in clinical and translational research as well as basic science.
+Under the direction of Perrin White, M.D., the Division has 17 faculty members and 5 fellows, all with varied interests in clinical and translational research as well as basic science.
 Additional support is provided by advanced practice nurses, nurses, dieticians, medical assistants, social workers, and research coordinators.
 Further details are provided in our annual report.

 Excellence in Patient Care

 Our Division provides all endocrinology services at Children's Health, where we have a full-service outpatient facility offering state-of-the-art diagnosis, treatment, and management of endocrine disorders.
 We serve a diverse population of children ranging from birth to 18 years of age residing in North Central Texas and the surrounding areas, extending north and east into Oklahoma and Louisiana, respectively, and west to the Mid-Cities and occasionally into Fort Worth, and south as far as Austin.